RicardoRheeder/JS_Stopwatch/README.md

-# REACT-BOILERPLATE
+# STOPWATCH
-A much simple boilerplate than create-react-app
+A simple stopwatch created using React.